 The peer-reviewing process assists the editor and the editorial board in making editorial decisions and through the editorial communications with the author may also assist the author in improving the paper.

-All of the content in the conference proceedings of Future of Education is subjected to peer-review.
+All of the content in the Proceedings of the International Conference on Future of Education is subjected to peer-review.
 Peer-review is defined as obtaining advice on individual manuscripts from experts in the field.
-Peer-review is clearly described on the Web site of conference proceedings of Future of Education.
+Peer-review is clearly described on the Website of conference proceedings of the International Conference on Future of Education.

 (1) Reviewers should inform the editors if the manuscript cannot be reviewed within the timeframe allotted for the review.